 We want to be the place where you break that circle, the place where you come because you are looking for news you wouldn’t have known otherwise.

 And guess what?
-Your friends, familly or colleagues aren’t much of any help.
+Your friends, family or colleagues aren’t much of any help.
 Your social groups mostly look like you.
+In fact, we all create our own bubbles, it’s not so much algorithms at the origin of it, it’s only an amplifier most of the time.

-What you have read may indicate what you are interested in.
-But we believe it may not predict what you will be interested in.
+What you have read indicates what you are interested in.
+But we believe it may not always predict what you will be interested in and want to provide a safe space that still allows you to discover news.

 Newsendip is international by essence.